faranalytics/port_agent/README.md

 ## Introduction

 Port Agent provides a simple and intuitive interface that makes inter-thread function calls *easy*.
+Please see the [Usage](#usage) or [Examples](#examples) for instructions on how to use Port Agent in your application.

 ### Features
 - Port Agent will marshal the return value or `Error` from the *other* thread back to the caller.